-A significant challenge for ex situ programs relates to ensuring that all programs are adequately supported for their duration.
+A significant challenge for ex situ programs relates to ensuring that all programs have adequate resources for their duration.
 Establishing facilities and collecting rescue populations is only the first, albeit perhaps the single greatest expense.
 However, it is insufficient to support only those first-year expenses without operational support for the long term, which may amount to years or even decades.
 In addition to financial planning, ex situ programs should establish at the onset a plan for working with partners to mitigate threats in the wild and, where necessary, getting animals back into the wild, as well as how to distribute the progeny of captive animals in the interim.

 Given these potential complications, the AArk recommends that ex situ management is implemented: